Gustavo-Saffiotti/Portfolio/README.md

 - **Jr. Data Specialist**
   **TecAlliance do Brasil**
   *Apr 2021 - Present*
-  - Standardizing and managing datasets for automotive parts and components to ensure data quality and consistency.
+  - Responsible for standardizing and managing datasets related to automotive parts and components, ensuring high quality and consistency of information.
-  - Using Python to automate data transformation and validation, significantly improving operational efficiency.
+  - My role involves applying Python to data transformation and validation processes, resulting in a significant increase in operational efficiency.
-  - Communicating directly with manufacturers in the automotive sector to ensure accurate and reliable data delivery.
+  - I maintain direct contact with manufacturers in the automotive sector, providing ongoing support to ensure the accurate and reliable delivery of data, facilitating communication between all parties involved.
   - Utilizing SQL for database queries and reporting, supporting internal analytical needs and contributing to data-driven decision-making.

 ---